HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

-In addition to the caching inefficencies already mentioned, a greater number of dimensional variants will typically increase both the complexity of the media pipeline or service in use, and the required media storage.
+In addition to the caching inefficiencies already mentioned, a greater number of dimensional variants will typically increase both the complexity of the media pipeline or service in use, and the required media storage.

 When looking at this data, note that a few platforms ([such as WordPress](https://make.wordpress.org/core/2015/11/10/responsive-images-in-wordpress-4-4/)) use automated approaches which impact a large number of sites.